Why The United MileagePlus Explorer Card is a Keeper

 KauaiCliffs2

 The weather on this part of the island changes from hour to hour.
-If you open up any weather app on your smartphone and you see rain for the entire day, take that with a grain of salt.
+If you open any weather app on your smartphone and see rain for the entire day, take that with a grain of salt.
 On our drive there, we had mostly overcast skies with drizzle here and there.
-By the time we started the hike, the clouds started clearing up and gave way to sunshine.
-Don’t get disappointed if you see overcast skies while you’re driving there.
-Just wait it out and hopefully the sun will appear.
+When we started the hike, the clouds cleared up and gave way to sunshine.
+Don’t be disappointed if you see overcast skies while driving there.
+Just wait it out, and hopefully, the sun will appear.

 NapaliEntrance